miklevin/Pipulate.com/software.md

 Spreadsheet.
 It can be as a datasource for Google Looker reports (previously Google Data Studio), or to be used directly by your audience as a sort of poor man's data dashboard.
 There's no shame in it.
-Some people use specialty packages like GSheets for this, but I say use the Google Client libraries directly.
+Some people use specialty packages like GSpread for this, but I say use the Google Client libraries directly.
 Here's how:

 ```python